PariRastogi18/Tic-Tac-Toe/README.md

 ## 📱 Responsive Design

-This project has been made **responsive using media queries**, so you can enjoy the game on:
+This project has been made **responsive**, so you can enjoy the game on:

 - Desktop browsers 💻
 - Tablets 📱